Enhanced-rate Iterative Beamformers for Active IRS-assisted Wireless Communications: Introduction

 \section{Introduction}

 Recently, due to its low circuit cost and power consumption, intelligent reflecting surface (IRS) is becoming an extremely hot research topic and a very promising technique for future wireless networks like B5G and 6G \cite{Wuqingqing2019}.
-It has the following several major advantages: extend coverage \cite{yang2020coverage}, improve rate \cite{Wuqingqing2020}, enhance security \cite{shiweiping2021secure}, and increase spatial degrees of freedom (DOF) \cite{Lijiayu2021,do2022line}.
-To achieve the above goals, IRS can be diversely combined with directional modulation networks \cite{Lijiayu2021}, MIMO \cite{Pancunhua2020}, and relay networks \cite{Wangxuehui2022}.
-Now, in China, a mobile IRS has been applied to undermine communications to remove the wireless blind zone and improve the wireless communication connectivity in such a situation.
+It has the following major advantages: extend coverage \cite{yang2020coverage}, improve rate \cite{Wuqingqing2020}, enhance security \cite{shiweiping2021secure}, strengthen covert communication \cite{zhouxiaobo2022}, and increase spatial degrees of freedom (DOF) \cite{Lijiayu2021,do2022line}.
+To achieve the above goals, IRS can be diversely combined with directional modulation networks \cite{Lijiayu2021}, multiple-input multiple-output \cite{Pancunhua2020}, and relay networks \cite{Wangxuehui2022}.
+A mobile IRS has been applied to undermine communications to remove the wireless blind zone and improve the wireless communication connectivity in such a situation.

-In IRS-aided single-input single-output (SISO) system \cite{yang2020coverage}, the authors derived outage probability and channel ratio gain probability expressions and then used them to analyze the coverage of the IRS, which indicates IRS provided greater coverage, and improved signal-to-noise gain. \cite{shiweiping2021secure} studied the security of IRS-assisted multi-group multicast communication system, and proposed alternative optimization schemes based on semidefinite relaxation and second-order cone Programming.
+In IRS-aided single-input single-output (SISO) system \cite{yang2020coverage}, the authors derived outage probability and channel ratio gain probability expressions and then used them to analyze the coverage of the IRS, which showed that IRS provides greater coverage, and improves signal-to-noise ratio gain. \cite{shiweiping2021secure} studied the security of IRS-assisted multi-group multicast communication system, and proposed alternative optimization schemes based on semidefinite relaxation and second-order cone programming.
 The simulation results showed that the two proposed schemes can greatly improve the system performance.
-In IRS-aided covert communication \cite{zhouxiaobo2022}, the authors jointly designed the the reflection coefficient of IRS and the transmission power of base station (BS), penalty successive convex approximation algorithm and a low-complexity two-stage algorithm were proposed.
-In IRS-assisted beamforming and broadcasting \cite{Tangwankai2020wireless}, the authors derived the free-space path loss, which was related to the IRS distance from the transmitter/receiver IRS, the size of the IRS, the near field/far field and the radiation pattern of the antenna and cell, laying the groundwork for practical application.
-To make an analysis the impact of discrete phase shifters on the performance of IRS-aided wireless network system, based on the law of large numbers and Rayleigh distribution, the performance loss analysis were presented under the line-of-sight channels and Rayleigh channels respectively \cite{dong2022performance}.
+In IRS-assisted beamforming and broadcasting \cite{Tangwankai2020wireless}, the authors derived the free-space path loss, which was related to the IRS distance from the transmitter/receiver IRS, the size of the IRS, the near field/far field and the radiation pattern of the antenna and cell.
+To analyze the impact of discrete phase shifters on the performance of IRS-aided wireless network system, based on the law of large numbers and Rayleigh distribution, the performance loss analysis was presented under the line-of-sight channels and Rayleigh channels respectively \cite{dong2022performance}.